RuntimeApps/RuntimeApps.Authentication/Samples/RuntimeApps.Authentication.Sample.ClaimAuthorize/ReadMe.md

 Controller | Base Controller | Description
 --- | --- | ---
-[AccountController](./Controllers/AccountController.cs) | `BaseAccountController` | Manage user account actions.
-This controller has been called by all users while they want to view or manage their account.
 [UserController](./Controllers/UserController.cs) | `BaseUserController` | Manage users of system.
 This user return user information by their id or username.
 In this sample the users that have `UserManager` claim with value 1 (ViewUser) or higher can access this controller actions.
 [UserRoleController](./Controllers/UserRoleController.cs) | `BaseUserRoleController` | Manage user roles.
 This controller has actions of managing user roles.
 In this sample the users that have `UserManager` claim with value 3 (ManageUserRoles) or higher can access this controller actions.
 [UserClaimController](./Controllers/UserClaimController.cs) | `BaseUserClaimController` | Manage user claims.
 Claim can be added to user by this controller.
 In this sample the users that have `UserManager` claim with value 3 (ManageUserRoles) or higher can access this controller actions.